Start enjoying your cruise the minute you step on the ship! Find out what carry-on essentials you need for your cruise bag. Have a smooth check-in!

 What Should You Use As A Cruise Bag?

 Since you may be carrying this bag around with you for several hours, you will want something that’s manageable and convenient.
-Depending on how many items you ultimately decide you want to pack, you could use whatever carry on bag you used on the plane (if you flew in).
-Or, you could pre-pack a separate bag with cruise-related carry on essentials that you pull out of larger luggage once you arrive at the pier.
+Depending on how many items you ultimately decide you want to pack, you could use whatever carry-on bag you used on the plane (if you flew in).
+Or, you could pre-pack a separate bag with cruise-related carry-on essentials that you pull out of larger luggage once you arrive at the pier.
 (For our favorite travel packing tips, be sure to check out our post on packing hacks!)

-I usually grab a bag that serves double duty for the plan and the ship.
+I usually grab a bag that serves double duty for the plane and the ship.
 I love a sturdy oversized extra large tote.
-A big tote has lots of room to load up on carry on essentials for you and your family members.
+A big tote has lots of room to load up on carry-on essentials for you and your family members.
 We usually take turns carrying it.

 Which leads to the next point:

 Should you have one family bag?
 Or, should everyone pack and carry their own individual cruise bag?
-This may turn on the age of your kids and amount of stuff you want to tote on.
-If you decide on one large bag for multiple people, consider using some small packing cubes or ziploc style bags to help keep things organized.
+This may turn on the age of your kids and the amount of stuff you want to tote on.
+If you decide on one large bag for multiple people, consider using some small packing cubes or Ziploc-style bags to help keep things organized.

 What Should Be In Your Cruise Bag When You’re Boarding A Cruise Ship?